ZoomInfo Technologies Inc. (ZI) Just Got Our Attention

 ZI’s Market Performance

-ZI stocks went up by 4.15% for the week, with a monthly drop of -6.73% and a quarterly performance of -16.27%, while its annual performance rate touched 7.45%.
-The volatility ratio for the week stands at 6.86% while the volatility levels for the past 30 days are set at 7.20% for ZoomInfo Technologies Inc..
-The simple moving average for the period of the last 20 days is -2.12% for ZI stocks with a simple moving average of -11.95% for the last 200 days.
+ZI stocks went up by 15.56% for the week, with a monthly jump of 5.65% and a quarterly performance of -10.23%, while its annual performance rate touched 2.96%.
+The volatility ratio for the week stands at 6.26% while the volatility levels for the past 30 days are set at 6.99% for ZoomInfo Technologies Inc..
+The simple moving average for the period of the last 20 days is 5.97% for ZI stocks with a simple moving average of -4.98% for the last 200 days.

 Analysts’ Opinion of ZI